Urraca of León and Castile: Second marriage

 Alfonso I married Urraca in the castle of Monzón in October or November 1109.
 In December, Urraca granted her "whole land that used to be" her father's to her husband whom she mentioned as "lord and my spouse".
 In the same document, she stipulated that Alfonso should respect her "like a good husband his good wife" and he could not request the annulment of their marriage referring to their kinship or excommunication.
 The document confirmed the right of Urraca's son by her first marriage to inherit León in case the couple died without issue.
 The Galician aristocrats' traditional desire for independence awakened and they used the defense of Alfonso Raimúndez's right to rule Galicia and succeed his mother as a pretext for a rebellion.
 After their leader Pedro Fróilaz de Traba announced that Urraca had lost her claim to rule Galicia when remarrying, they proclaimed Alfonso Raimúndez king.
 Pedro Arias, Pedro Gudestéiz and other Galician nobles who remained loyal to Urraca formed a brotherhood against Pedro Fróilaz and his allies.
 They offered the leadership to Diego Gelmírez, who had been elevated to Bishop of Compostela, but Gelmírez remained neutral in the conflict.
 Alfonso I and Urraca invaded Galicia and seized the important castle of Monterroso, but reports of the cruelty of the Aragonese troops outraged the Leonese aristocrats.
 The relationship between Alfonso I and the high clergy grew tense.
-The bishop of Palencia was imprisoned, the archbishop of Toledo, the bishops of Burgos and León and the abad of Sahagún were forced to flee.
+The bishop of Palencia was imprisoned, the archbishop of Toledo, the bishops of Burgos and León and the abbot of Sahagún were forced to flee.